hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 ## Overview

 This pattern can also be used in Angular 1.
 RxJS and Observables are not just an Angular 2 feature.
-This may seem like a lot of work for a simple todo app but scale this up to a very large app and Observables can really help manage our data.
+This may seem like a lot of work for a simple todo app but scale this up to a very large app and Observables can really help manage our data and application state.
 This pattern follows the idea of unidirectional data flow.
 Meaning data flow is predictable and consistently comes from one source.
 If you have worked with <a href="https://facebook.github.io/flux/docs/overview.html" target="_blank">Flux</a> based architectures this may seem very familiar.

 <figure>